Ykai-f/wiki_yuekai_fr_BMCU/BMCU/troubleshooting.md

   ⚠️ *Do not exceed 1.2 mm*, or the sensor may incorrectly report "no filament" due to too easy for light passing through
 - Re-soldering or re-aligning the optical sensor if visibly misaligned
 - If you are using non-steel ball version, you can try upgrading -> need reprint almost everything and completely disassemble the BMG gear, and purchase additional parts

+⚠️ Impact on Auto Refilling Function
+This issue can negatively affect the auto refilling feature.
+For example:

+- Suppose the filament detection on Channel 1 is faulty and always reports filament as present.
+- You are about to run out of filament on Channel 1
+- You have set up Channel 2 with the exact same material, expecting the printer to automatically refill from it.

+However, when the filament on Channel 1 runs out, the printer may fail to recognize the absence correctly.As a result, it might trigger a filament jam error instead of recognizing a normal runout and switching to Channel 2.

+If you're using the BMCU mainly for auto refilling purposes, we recommend the following setup:

+- Connect the spool that is likely to run out to a channel where filament detection is working correctly in this exemple channel 2.
+- Connect the backup spool (with enough material) to the channel affected by this issue in this case channel 1.

+This setup will ensure that when the primary spool is depleted, the system can detect it accurately and trigger the refilling process as expected.

 ---